|

 original context that isn't obvious to the eye.
 The posts are rather speculative in nature, there being so little

-pictorial evidence of the Savages’ occupancy - the artifact is really all there is to work from, the house in its
+pictorial evidence of the Savages’ occupancy there - the artifact is really all there is to work from, the house in its

 landscape setting.
 No photographs of home or owners that I'm aware of.
 No images indicating the social life of the house.